 - New loss of taste or smell

 - Congestion or runny nose

-If an employee develops a fever and symptoms of respiratory illness as described must notify their supervisor immediately, and should consult their healthcare provider.
+An employee who develops COVID-19 symptoms as described must notify their supervisor immediately, and should consult their healthcare provider.
 (More information on this situation is in the LMC procedure Supervisor Responsibilities – Employee Calls in Sick – COVID-19.)
 Likewise, if an employee comes into close contact with someone showing these symptoms, they must notify their supervisor immediately and should consult their healthcare provider.

 “Close contact” is not brief or incidental contact with a person with COVID-19 symptoms; instead, the CDC defines “close contact” as either:

-- Being within approximately 6 feet of a COVID-19 infected person or a person with any COVID-19 symptom(s) for a “prolonged period of time;” or
+- Being within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period; or

 Control & Preventative Protocols for All Workers

 OSHA and the CDC have provided the following control and preventative measures for all workers, regardless of exposure risk: